cea-hpc/modules/doc/source/module.rst

  disabled these modulefiles and directories contained in matching directories are excluded.

- :subcmd:`avail` sub-command in depth mode enablement is defined in the following order of preference: :option:`--indepth`/:option:`--no-indepth` command line switches, then :envvar:`MODULES_AVAIL_INDEPTH` environment variable, then the default set in :file:`modulecmd.tcl` script configuration.
- Which means :envvar:`MODULES_AVAIL_INDEPTH` overrides default configuration and :option:`--indepth`/:option:`--no-indepth` command line switches override every other ways to enable or disable this mode.
+ This environment variable value supersedes the default value set in the :mconfig:`avail_indepth` configuration option.
+It can be defined with the :subcmd:`config` sub-command.
+The :option:`--indepth` and :option:`--no-indepth` command line switches override this environment variable.

  .. only:: html